uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Unnecessary insistence on corroboration

-The RCMP E Division Task Force final report notes that “a very common situation that kept occurring over and over again” was that Crown counsel refused to prosecute without <!-- page 219 -->corroboration in the form of physical evidence.[^121]
+The =|RCMP=Royal Canadian Mounted Police= E Division Task Force final report notes that “a very common situation that kept occurring over and over again” was that Crown counsel refused to prosecute without <!-- page 219 -->corroboration in the form of physical evidence.[^121]
 This approach was based on an unwillingness to take the complainant’s own evidence as sufficient to justify a prosecution.
 It betrays an unwillingness to take the evidence of Aboriginal people as being worthy of belief.
 At best, the refusal to prosecute without corroboration was based on a belief that the denial of any accused person who occupied a position of authority at the schools would be sufficient to create a reasonable doubt about guilt.